 Compensated Absences - Employees of the District are allowed to accumulate unused vacation time and sick leave.
 Employees will be paid for all accrued vacation time upon separation of employment subject to restrictions set forth in the District's policy manual.
 Employees in good standing after 10 years of service will be paid for unused sick leave up to a maximum of 360 hours at 50% of the current pay rate.
+In addition, the District records an estimated sick leave liability for employees with less than 10 years of service.
 These compensated absences are recognized as current salary costs when earned.
 Management has determined that the accrued compensated absences balances are due within one year.
 A current liability is reported in the financial statements for the accrued compensated absences.